How to get to Machu Picchu

 From Lima to Machu Picchu:

-Flights – they normally run around $200 – $300 return, towards the more expensive side if you book last minute, which when you’re traveling, is often the case.
+Flights from Lima to Cusco.
+They normally run around $200 – $300 return.
+Normally towards the more expensive side if you book last minute.

-Bus – this is the option my mum and I took!
+Bus from Lima to Cusco.
+This is the option my mum and I took!
 A lot more hardcore, and a lot cheaper ($65-$85 each way).
 However, at 20 hours, it’s not for the faint hearted.
 But you get to see a lot more of the countryside, and it feels more like ‘real travel’ when you overland.
 The buses are all pretty comfortable coaches, with reclining chairs and meals on board so it’s not so bad.
 My mum and I took the bus from Lima to Cusco for the adventure but then flew back.

 From Cusco to Machu Picchu :

-From Cusco, there are 2 main options on how to get to Machu Picchu – the Inca Trail hike, or taking the train from Cusco (Poroy station) to Machu Picchu (Aguas Caliente station).
+From Cusco, there are 2 main options on how to get to Machu Picchu.
+The Inca Trail hike is one option.
+Or taking the train from Cusco (Poroy station) to Machu Picchu (Aguas Caliente station).

-You buy your train tickets from PeruRail.com, again they sell out so you can’t buy them the day before, you have to be a little more organised!
-It’s ridiculously overpriced, but the journey is beautiful, and hey – it’s Machu Picchu, so you’re kinda happy to pay whatever.
+You buy your train tickets from PeruRail.com.
+Again they sell out so you can’t buy them the day before.
+But if you order them from the guys I linked to, they can get them in advance for you.
+That means you have to be a little more organised!
+It’s ridiculously overpriced, but the journey is beautiful.
+And hey – it’s Machu Picchu, so you’re kinda happy to pay whatever.
 More on the train journey below.

 HOW TO BUY TICKETS FOR MACHU PICCHU

-Only 2500 tickets are available each day, and during high season (June to September) they will sell out, so if you’re going around this time, book online in advance!
+Only 2500 tickets are available each day for access to Machu Picchu.
+During high season (June to September) they will sell out.
+So if you’re going around this time, book online in advance!

-You buy the tickets online at http://www.machupicchu.gob.pe/, HOWEVER, their system constantly breaks down.
-It literally refused my credit cards (4 of them) every day for weeks, give it a try yourself by all means though.
-In the end I booked through an agency for an extra $15 (I used Responsible Travel Peru), they have an office in Cusco and I then picked them up personally when I arrived.
+You buy the tickets online at http://www.machupicchu.gob.pe/.
+HOWEVER, their system constantly breaks down.
+It literally refused my credit cards (4 of them) every day for weeks .Give it a try yourself by all means though.
+In the end I booked through an agency for an extra $15 (I used Responsible Travel Peru).
+They have an office in Cusco and I then picked them up personally when I arrived.
 Stress averted.
 I’d massively recommend this.
+Or book online with Get Your Guide and reserve your spot!

 You can also buy tickets in person in Cusco ( Ministerio de Cultura – open Mon-Sat, 7AM-8PM) and Aguas Caliente (Machu Picchu Cultural Centre – Mon-Sun, 5AM-10PM).
 In my opinion though, sorting it out online is much more secure and less risky.